 Wantsum Connected - Covid 19

-We have been asked by our Archbishops and Bishop Rose to be a church that serves people in a different way – ‘a radically different kind of church’.
-In the Wantsum Benefice we are planning on doing this by initially following these four principals:
+As part of Bishop Rose’s call for us to be a church that serves people in a different way – ‘a radically different kind of church’ – the Wantsum Benefice has established these four principals:

 · Keep praying

 · Keep connected

 · Show unusual kindness